Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-cloud-apis/discovery-api.md

 You can query the <Constant name="cloud" /> metadata:

-- At the [environment](/docs/environments-in-dbt) level for both the latest state (use the `environment` endpoint) and historical run results (use `modelByEnvironment`) of a dbt Cloud project in production.
+- At the [environment](/docs/environments-in-dbt) level for both the latest state (use the `environment` endpoint) and historical run results (use `modelByEnvironment`) of a dbt project in production.
-- At the job level for results on a specific dbt Cloud job run for a given resource type, like `models` or `test`.
+- At the job level for results on a specific dbt job run for a given resource type, like `models` or `test`.

 <Snippet path="metadata-api-prerequisites" />